rnpnull/csc4330_assessment2/README.md

-# Lexical and Syntax Analyzer for Assessment 2
+# Lexical and Syntax Analyzer